-15.2.6 Sync loss duration
+15.2.6 Sync loss

 Sync loss happens when the absolute difference between value A and value B is larger than SyncThreshold in milliseconds.
 Value A represents the difference between the playback time of the last played frame of the video stream and the playback time of the last played frame of the speech/audio stream.
 Value B represents the difference between the expected playback time of the last played frame of the video stream and the expected playback time of the last played frame of the speech/audio stream.

 The optional configuration parameter syncthreshold can be set to control the amount of allowed sync mismatch.
-If the parameter has not been set, it defaults to 100 ms. The syncthreshold parameter is specified in milliseconds and is used with the "SynclossDuration" parameter.
+If the parameter has not been set, it defaults to 100 ms. The syncthreshold parameter is specified in milliseconds and is used with the "SyncLoss" parameter.
 The value of syncthreshold may be set by the server.

-All the sync loss durations are summed up within each measurement resolution period and stored in the vector TotalSyncLossDuration.
+All the sync loss durations are summed up within each measurement resolution period and stored in the vector @totalSyncLossDuration.
 The unit of this metric is expressed in seconds and can be a fractional value.
-The number of individual events within the measurement resolution period are summed up and stored in the vector NumberOfSyncLossEvents.
+The number of individual events within the measurement resolution period are summed up and stored in the vector @numberOfSyncLossEvents.
 These two vectors are reported by the RTC UE/endpoint as part of the QoE report.

-The syntax for the metric "SynclossDuration" is as defined in Table 15.2.6-1.
+The syntax for the metric "SyncLoss" is as defined in Table 15.2.6-1.

-Table 15.2.6-1: Sync loss duration metric information for Quality Reporting
+Table 15.2.6-1: Sync loss metric information for Quality Reporting